 Now it’s easy to say you want a second kitchen outdoors, but it’s a whole other deal to plan the space if you’re looking for more than just a simple grill and picnic table.
 To help you create the perfect place to grill and entertain outdoors, we’ve put together some tips for designing the outdoor kitchen of your dreams.

 First thing’s first: Where is the kitchen going to go?
+Do you have outdoor kitchen ideas in mind?
 Here’s a few tips to get you started:

 - Make sure sight and walking lines are hindered as little as possible.